 - They're useful.
 Who doesn't want to save money?
 Discount cards provide savings at the stores consumers already shop at.
 Once potential buyers see the shops and corresponding savings on the card, the cards usually sell themselves.
-Plus, after the first couple of uses, the cards will typically pay for themselves.
+Plus, the cards will typically pay for themselves after the first couple of uses.
 There are not many fundraising products that can make that claim.

 - The discounts last.
-Unlike any other product, discount cards can be used every day for a full year.
-In addition, customers can benefit from any of the discounts on their card.
+Unlike any other product, discount cards can be used daily for a year.
+In addition, customers can benefit from any of the discounts on their cards.

 - Variety sells.
-A typical card usually has between 10-15 business discount offers; however some cards can have up to 25.
+A typical card usually offers 10-15 business discounts; however, some cards can have up to 25.
 This can make the card more desirable to a wide variety of people.

 - They promote your group.
 Because the front of your card can be customized with your group information, people in the community will find out about you.
 The front of your discount card can even be used to promote your team's schedule or players.

-- Multiple card purchase.
-People will often purchase more than one card for other family members, or as a gift for a special occasion, like someone's birthday.
+- Multiple card purchases.
+People often purchase more than one card for other family members or as a gift for a special occasion, like someone's birthday.

 The Possible Disadvantages

 - People forget to use them.
-As convenient it is to have a product the size of a credit card ready to use in your wallet, that doesn't necessarily mean that it will get used.
-Probably the most frequent complaint we hear is that people don't remember to use their card.
+As convenient as having a product the size of a credit card ready to use in your wallet, that doesn't necessarily mean it will get used.
+Probably the most frequent complaint we hear is that people don't remember to use their cards.
 Some people don't think about using the card until after the fact.

 We feel that fundraising companies that want to do it right will take the time to build exclusive cards for schools from scratch.
-This is actually an advantage.
-You’re fundraiser will be completely unique.
-The businesses that you want on your card will be exclusive to your group.
+This is an advantage.
+Your fundraiser will be unique.
+The businesses you want on your card will be exclusive to your group.
 On the other hand, some companies use businesses from an existing database that you may or may not want.

-If a company promises to send cards right away, this usually means that other groups in your area are selling cards with the same offers.
-If you want a quality card, you'll need to plan your fundraiser in advance.
+If a company promises to send cards immediately, this usually means that other groups in your area are selling cards with the exact offers.
+If you want a quality card, you'll need to plan your fundraiser.

 - No returns.
 Because of the time invested in building a customized card for a school, companies typically don't take back unsold cards.
-This is why it's important to determine up front how many cards you think your group can reasonably sell.
-You can always order additional cards with a short turn-around time.
-Any cards that do come back can usually be resold fairly easily.
-Learn how to resell unsold discount cards
+This is why it's important to determine upfront how many cards you think your group can reasonably sell.
+You can always order additional cards with a short turnaround time.
+Any cards that come back can usually be resold fairly easily.
+Learn how to resell unsold discount cards.

 - You are only offering one type of product.
-Unlike a fundraising catalog that usually offers a variety of items, either people will be interested in your card, or they won't.
+Unlike a fundraising catalog that usually offers a variety of items, either people will be interested in your card or won't.

 - Discount card programs are popular.
 This is good, but it can also be a negative.
-Before committing to a discount card program, make sure to check around and make sure you'll be the only group in your area selling them.
-It will help if your card is exclusive; however most people won't buy a second card if they've already bought one from somebody else.
+Before committing to a discount card program, check around and ensure you'll be the only group in your area selling them.
+It will help if your card is exclusive; however, most people won't buy a second card if they've already bought one from somebody else.

-If your group is going to be raising money this fall, and you're considering a discount card fundraiser, now is the time to start planning it.
+If your group is raising money this fall and you're considering a discount card fundraiser, now is the time to start planning it.